Spring Cloud Azure authentication

 , consumers

 , or the tenant ID.
-For more information about these values, see the Used the wrong endpoint (personal and organization accounts) section of Error AADSTS50020 - User account from identity provider does not exist in tenant.
+For more information about these values, see the Used the wrong endpoint (personal and organization accounts) section of Error AADSTS50020 - User account from identity provider doesn't exist in tenant.
 For information on converting your single-tenant app, see Convert single-tenant app to multitenant on Microsoft Entra ID.

 Authorize access with Microsoft Entra ID